 Whether it’s freezing temps, a rainy day, or the need for fully-kid-friendly room, sometimes you just need an indoor play space.
 NYC is full of them, and like children and snowflakes, no two are exactly alike.
-You’ll find sprawling fantastical spots, sporty places to climb, jump and roll, members-only clubs with benefits, low-key drop-ins for little ones, and more.
+You’ll find sprawling fantastical spots, sporty places to climb, jump and roll, members clubs with benefits, low-key drop-ins for little ones, and more.
 Read on to find your NYC play space match!
 (And don’t miss our must-do list of 2019 NYC fall family fun right here.)

 For a Trippy and Fun Playscape: Twinkle